Token Sample Complexity of Attention: Proofs

 Applying the triangle inequality and adding–subtracting identical terms, we obtain

 where

 and

-\step{2}{Analysis of the second term $\mathcal{J}$} To bound $\mathcal J$, we follow the same methodology as in the proof of Proposition \ref{prop:ptwise_convergence}: we apply the CLT, followed by the derivation of an asymptotic confidence bound using the quantile of the $\chi^2(d)$ law (see Appendix \ref{app:proof_ptwise_cv} for more details).
-We obtain that
+\step{2}{Analysis of the second term $\mathcal{J}$.} To bound $\mathcal J$, we follow the same methodology as in the proof of Proposition \ref{prop:ptwise_convergence}: we apply the CLT, followed by the derivation of an asymptotic confidence bound using the quantile of the $\chi^2(d)$ law (see Appendix \ref{app:ptw_cv} for more details).
+We obtain that, with probability at least $1-\delta$,

-where the bound scales with the $\chi_2$ quantile $q_{d,1- \delta}$, and the maximum variance direction of $f(\Gamma_\mu (X)))$.
+where the bound scales with the $\chi_2$ quantile $q_{d,1- \delta}$, and the maximum variance direction of $h \circ f(X)$.

 Let $\alpha := 2\,\|V\|_{2}\, \|\Sigma^{1/2}\|_2\, \bigl\|\Sigma^{1/2}A\bigr\|_{2}$, and let us show that

 from which $\mathcal{J}=\mathcal{O}(n^{-1/2})$ follows.